haoyee-dev/google_my_business_api/README.md

 - getAllLocations(callback): get all locations
 - getLocationById(locationId, callback): get a single location by location id
 - getLocationReviews(locationId, callback): list reviews for a given location id
+- getInsightsbyLocationId(locationId, numberOfPeriods, periodUnit, callback), list location insights for a given location id for the past number of periods as defined by the [periodUnit](https://momentjs.com/docs/#/manipulating/add)

 Examples
 --------